Modular and economical

 - Sensopart V10, V20, V10C, V20C

 - Others on request

 LEC-C are innovative illuminators for machine vision systems using state-of-the-art technology.

-These modular, lightweight, economical, modular illuminators with integrated electronics are a real revolution in the field of machine vision.
+These modular, lightweight, self-supporting, low-cost illuminators with integrated electronics are a real revolution in the field of machine vision.

 The technology that makes the difference

 - Thickness of each module only 12.5 mm

 - Very light (from 37 g), it can be mounted directly on robotic arms.

 - Self-supporting: does not require external brackets, mounts between the lens and the camera.

 - Designed to withstand vibrations over 10 G.